Fudan-iGEM/2025-wiki/pages/inclusivity.md

   margin: 16px 0;
 ">
   <h5 style="margin: 0; color:#e97628;">
-    <strong>✅ In a nutshell: We aim to co-create an inclusive scientific community to address fungal challenges with joint effort.</strong>
+    <strong>✅ In a nutshell:</strong>
+    We aim to co-create an inclusive scientific community to address fungal challenges with joint effort.
   </h5>
 </div>